 The revival of the iconic name ‘Supra’ was confirmed when the Japanese auto major’s trademark filing in Europe was discovered back in 2016.
-Here it is then, in a racing concept form for now.
+Now it is here, in a racing concept form.

 Toyota said that the GR Supra Racing Concept has a front-engine/rear-wheel drive configuration and makes use of advanced lightweight materials in its construction, and is created by Toyota’s racing division, the Gazoo Racing.
 The large “90” race number on its doors is a historical reference to Supra’s codename and a big visual clue to the fact that this concept heralds Supra’s return in a fifth generation.

 As for the design, the GR Supra Racing Concept takes the cues from the FT-1 Concept.
 It has a dramatic bodywork that includes a large rear wing.
 It makes extensive use of strong but lightweight composite material for elements such as the wide front and rear bumpers, front splitter and rear diffuser, side skirts, door mirror housings and the rear wing, the company said.
 The hood is crafted from the same material and features louvred air inlets.
 The windscreen and side windows are made of plastic.

 The concept’s chassis features lowered front and rear suspension using original equipment (OE) components.
 BBS racing wheels with centre-nut attachment are fitted with Michelin racing tyres.
 The braking system uses Brembo Racing callipers and discs and there is a racing exhaust.

 The cabin is entirely competition-focused and is fitted with a racing dashboard and OMP driver’s seat and safety harness.
 OMP has also supplied the quick-release steering wheel, mounted on a racing column and equipped with a paddle shift system.
 The doors are lined with carbon fibre panels and the dashboard includes a racing display.